mikegleen/modes/doc/source/index.rst

 -  **cmd** Required.
 See below for a description of the individual commands.
 -  **xpath** Required.
 This describes the XSLT path to a relevant XML element.
+If the path is **filler**, this column will not be copied to the XML file by ``update_from_csv.py``.
+This is useful if the CSV file has columns that you need to skip.
 -  **parent_path** Include this statement if the **xpath** may not exist, in which case a new one will be created as a child of this path.
    Implemented in ``csv2xml.py`` only.
-The element name to be created will be the title in the document.
+The element name to be created will be taken from the title in the document.
+See the **title** sttement below.
 -  **attribute** Required by the **attrib** and **ifattrib** commands.
 -  **title** Optional.
 If omitted, a best-guess title will be created from the xpath statement.
 If in a control document, this will be shown in diagnostics.
+The titles of documents must be unique.
 -  **value** Required for **ifeq** or **ifattribeq** or **ifcontains** or **constant** command.
-For the **csv_column** command, this specifies the column or comma-separated columns to be written to the output CSV file from the file specified by the ``--include`` argument.
--  **normalize** Adjust this ID number so that it sorts in numeric order.
+-  **normalize** Adjust this accession number so that it sorts in numeric order.
+The number will be de-normalized before output.
+The default serial number in the first column and the accession number extracted from the XML file will be normalized before use.
 -  **casesensitive** By default, comparisons are case insensitive.
--  **width** truncate this column to this number of characters
+-  **width** truncate this column to this number of characters when writing to a CSV file.
+Ignored when writing to an XML file.
 -  **required** Issue an error message if this field is missing or empty.
 Valid only with a control command (**if** ...) or with a **column** command in ``csv2xml.py``.
 In this case it is useful for